Warm Shelter Projects

 “Caritas 3 H Hub”

-Caritas 3H Hub is a pilot project for older persons with intellectual disabilities and their carers, operating with a club house model.
+Caritas 3H Hub is a clubhouse dedicated for older persons with intellectual disabilities and their carers.
 3H denotes `Happy’, `Health’ and `Hopeful’.

-The Hub provides care and support services, including day care services, therapeutic training, social and recreational groups, educational and personal development activities, for older persons with intellectual disabilities to help them achieve quality and healthy life style.
+The Hub provides care and support services, including day care services, therapeutic training, social and recreational groups, educational and personal development activities and so on.
 Members of the hub will learn to achieve physical and emotional well being under professional support.

-The Hub also serves as a good gathering place for the carers to relax and get mutual support.
-Interested parties in the community are also encouraged to involve as volunteers in different Hub activities to arouse public concern towards the needs of older persons with intellectual disabilities and their families.
+The Hub also serves as a gathering place for the carers to relax and get mutual support.
+Parties in the community are invited as volunteers in different Hub activities to educate the public on the needs of older persons with intellectual disabilities and their families.

-Persons with intellectual disabilities and their carers can access to the Hub’s services directly or through referrals of social workers.
-Membership fee and programme fees will be charged for service enrolment and on cost recovery basis for each of the programmes they participate.
+Persons with intellectual disabilities and their carers can access to the Hub’s services directly or through referrals by social workers.

 Caritas HK (Community Development Service)